cuelang/cuelang.org/content/en/docs/integrations/yaml.md

 The language for the Norwegian proverb is set to `no`, which is interpreted as `false` in YAML.

-Luckily, CUE can help catch those pesky YAML quickly and swiftly.
+Luckily, CUE can help catch those pesky YAML quirks quickly and swiftly.

 ## Command line tool